If you’re in need of some refreshment in the steamy Rainforest Biome this summer, try one of our unusual baobab smoothies.

 The tradition of creating perfume dates back thousands of years, and typically uses distillation to extract scents from flowers.
 The process of enfleurage (meaning ‘to saturate flowers’) was invented in the early 19th century in the area of Grasse in the south of France, and uses vegetable fat to absorb the smell of the most delicate flowers.

-Lisa says: ‘Originally the process was used to extract the sent from the delicate flower of jasmine, which would take around 65 changes of flowers every 24 hours: hence the often high expense of a quality jasmine-scented oil.’
+Lisa says: ‘Originally the process was used to extract the scent from the delicate flower of jasmine, which would take around 65 changes of flowers every 24 hours: hence the often high expense of a quality jasmine-scented oil.’

 Today for this demonstration, Lisa uses the wonderfully scented Burmese honeysuckle, grown in the Mediterranean Biome at the Eden Project: